Copper Staff

 Pro-tip: If you have hundreds of customers to thank and not a lot of time, companies like Inkpact can send handwritten notes to your customers for you.
 Just type out your message and they’ll take care of the other stuff like printing and posting.

-Say thanks with a letter
+Say thank you with a letter

 If your customer is a big-ticket account, one of the company's decision makers, or they’re just more traditional, sending them a brief note might not seem like enough.